aniravi24/explore-hacks-db-workshop-2021/README.md

 Always hash your passwords in the application code or using database functions (application code is preferred).

 Some popular hashing algorithms are _BCrypt_ and _Argon2_.
-Most languages have libraries that can do this for you given a plain string.
+Most languages have libraries that can do this for you given a string.

 ## Now let's select the rows we just inserted.